smshiverick/bigdata-applications-analytics-F17/README.md

    hid:
    - 335
    title: >
-       ``Big Data Analytics, Data Mining, and Public Health Informatics:
+       "Big Data Analytics, Data Mining, and Public Health Informatics:
-       Using Data Mining of Social Media to Track Epidemics''
+       Using Data Mining of Social Media to Track Epidemics"
    abstract: >
        Data mining of internet search queries and social media for influenza related keywords has been used to track seasonal influenza and correlates highly with official reports